& CLEANER ENERGY

 Nearly 50% of our current generating capacity (80 MW) is scheduled to be decommissioned by 2020.
 These eight old generators are unreliable, costly to maintain and at risk of catastrophic failure.
 Replacing the aged generators will be more cost-effective than continuing to operate and maintain them.

 The replacement generation are dual-fuel engines that will run initially on fuel oil.
-Once the natural gas infrastructure is in place, it will then run primarily on natural gas, a cleaner and more efficient option.
-This provides a redundancy for fuel supply and suitable remaining generators would be converted to natural gas operation to run cleaner and more reliably.
+There is the option of using natural gas and once the infrastructure is in place, it will then run primarily on natural gas, a cleaner and more efficient option.
+This also provides a redundancy for fuel supply and suitable remaining generators would be converted to natural gas operation to run cleaner and more reliably.

 The replacement generation will be complemented by our new Battery Energy Storage System (BESS), which will further increase the fuel efficiency of our generation system, support electricity power system stability and ultimately help reduce customer rates.